xiaoniu-578fa6bff964d005/docfetcher/src/net/sourceforge/docfetcher/man/en/DocFetcher_Manual.markdown

 DocFetcher is an Open Source desktop search application: It allows you to search the contents of documents on your computer. - You can think of it as Google for your local document repository.

 **Index-based search**: Since searching in the documents directly would be impractically slow for a larger number of documents, DocFetcher requires that you create *indexes* for the folders you want to search in.
 These indexes allow DocFetcher to quickly look up files by keyword, similar to how you would use the index in the back of a book.
 Creating an index might take some time, depending on the number and sizes of the indexed files.
-However, this needs to be done only once for each folder; afterwards you can search in the folders as many times as you want.
+However, this needs to be done only once for each folder; afterwards you can search in the indexed folders as many times as you want.

 **Creating an index**: To create an index, right-click on the `Search Scope` area on the left and select `Create Index From > Folder`.
 Now choose a folder to be indexed.
 For starters, this should be a small one with not too many files in it, like, say, 50?
 After selecting the folder, a configuration window pops up.
 The default configuration should suffice, so just click on the `Run` button and wait until DocFetcher has finished indexing the documents.
 (An alternative way of creating an index is to paste a directory from the clipboard into the `Search Scope` area.)